aljedaxi/cocktails/pages/sarah-morrisseys-cosmopolitan.md

 	- Garnish: [[[[orange]] peel]], [[[[lime]] wedge]]
 - Instructions
 	- Combine all ingredients in a mixing tin and shake with ice.
-	- Strain into a chilled couple.
+	- Strain into a chilled coupe.
 	- Express the orange peel and discard.
 	- Garnish with lime wedge.